kamranahmedse/git-standup/README.md

 Add `-D` flag to specify the date format.
 Default is `relative`

-Please note that it accepts the same format that you could pass while doing git log.
+Please note that it accepts the same format that you could pass while doing *git log*.
 For example

 ```shell
 $ git standup -D relative